Joe Lefebvre: Phillies

 Lefebvre was traded from the Padres to the Philadelphia Phillies for Sid Monge on May 22, 1983.
 The Phillies used him as something of a super-sub after his acquisition, as he started a number of games in both corner outfield positions and at third base, backing up Gary Matthews, Von Hayes, and Mike Schmidt.
 In August, he supplanted Hayes as the starting right fielder, and he finished with his best season statistically, batting .306 with a career-high 39 RBI along with 8 home runs, as the Phillies won the National League East.

 Against the Los Angeles Dodgers in the 1983 National League Championship Series, however, he found himself on the bench behind Lezcano, who had been acquired from the Padres on August 31.
 The Phillies faced left-handed starters, Jerry Reuss and Fernando Valenzuela, in three of the four games, and Lefebvre wound up batting just three times in the series, driving in one run with a sacrifice fly.
 A similar situation developed in the World Series, as the Baltimore Orioles sent southpaws Scott McGregor and Mike Flanagan to the mound in three of the five games.
 Lefebvre started twice, delivering an RBI double in Game 4, as the Phillies lost in five games.

 Lefebvre began the 1984 season as part of a right field platoon with Lezcano, getting the lion's share of the playing time as a left-handed hitter.
-He was batting .250 on June 17 when he tore up his knee in a game against the Chicago Cubs.
+He was batting .250 on June 17 when he tore up his knee in a game against the Chicago Cubs while attempting to get a Gary Woods flyball.
 After playing briefly for the Reading Phillies later in the year, he missed the entire 1985 season, then played just 14 games for the Phillies in 1986.
 He retired on May 28, 1986.